oopsforge/oops-win32api/README.md

 ## What?

-While most native C RubyGems try very hard **not** to cause failures, as a proud member of the Oops family, `oops-null` segfaults your Ruby interpreter in a number of different ways due to common Win32API coding mistakes.
+While most native C RubyGems try very hard **not** to cause failures, as a proud member of the Oops family, `oops-win32api` segfaults your Ruby interpreter in a number of different ways due to common Win32API coding mistakes.

 Diagnostic tool authors and novice debuggers rejoice!